tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/Activities/03-Stu_Partner_Interviews/Solved/deep_equals/README.md

     * Candidate Explains Solution Behavior

-      * Candidates should be able to explain that a properly implemented function will return `True` if every element in appears the same number of times in the second list with no additional numbers, and `False` otherwise.
+      * Candidates should be able to explain that a properly implemented function will return `True` if every element appears the same number of times in the second list with no additional numbers, and `False` otherwise.

 * **Prompt**: How would this function determine if the contents in the two lists are equal?